z357412526/mousestyles/doc/source/report/distribution.rst

 Here are our algorithms:

 - Draw the histogram for our data.
 For each mouse day, observe the distribution and explore whether our distribution assumption makes sense.
-- Estimate parameters based on MLE of powerlaw and exponential.
+- Estimate parameters based on MLE of truncated powerlaw, aka Pareto distribution and truncated exponential.
 - Add the density function to our histogram, see the fitness of our distribution.
 - Conduct statistical test to quantitatively analysis the fitness.
 For testing the hypothetical distributions of a given array, there are several existing commonly used methods:

    - Kolmogorov–Smirnov test
    - Cramér–von Mises criterion
    - Anderson–Darling test